Master-Vasu/Coffee-Ordering-System/README.md

 # Coffee Ordering System
 ## aka.
 The Caffeine Diaries

 The Caffeine Diaries is a simple command-line application that simulates a coffee ordering system.
 Users can interact with the program to place orders for various types of coffee, view the menu, and generate receipts.
-This README provides an overview of the project, instructions for running the program, details on features, usage examples, screenshots, installation requirements, license information, and acknowledgments.
+This README provides an overview of the project, instructions for running the program, details on features, usage examples, dedicated video demo, installation requirements, contribution invites and acknowledgments.

 ## Overview